sabegg2/sql-challenge/README.md

 In the EmployeeSQL folder, I have included:

 (1) An image file of the Entity_Relationship_Diagram from https://app.quickdatabasediagrams.com/#.
+Note that DBD has that limitation unfortunately so we cannot do composite keys (which I created in pgAdmin for the dept_emp and dept_manager tables).
 ![Entity_Relationship_Diagram.png](EmployeeSQL/Entity_Relationship_Diagram.png?raw=true)

 (2) A pdf of the [Entity_Relationship_Diagram_Documentation.pdf](EmployeeSQL/Entity_Relationship_Diagram_Documentation.pdf) from https://app.quickdatabasediagrams.com/#.